Born: Oct. 2, 1798, in the village of Etables-sur-Mer in Brittany, France

 Sisters of Providence who accompanied Mother Theodore to the United States of America to establish the mission at Saint Mary-of-the-Woods, Ind.: Sister Olympiade Boyer, Sister St. Vincent Ferrer Gagé, Sister Basilide Sénéschal, Sister Mary Xavier Lerée and Sister Mary Liguori Tiercin

 Date of arrival at Saint Mary-of-the-Woods: Oct.
 22, 1840

 Opened Academy at Saint Mary-of-the-Woods: July 4, 1841

 Other establishments opened by Mother Theodore: Schools at Jasper, Saint Mary-of-the-Woods Village, Vincennes, Montgomery, Madison, Terre Haute, Fort Wayne, Evansville, North Madison, Lanesville and Columbus, all in Indiana, and St. Francisville in Illinois; also two orphanages, one for girls, the other for boys in Vincennes.
 In addition, Mother Theodore opened pharmacies where free remedies were dispensed to the poor at Vincennes and Saint Mary-of-the-Woods.
 She also oversaw the construction of a new motherhouse for the Sisters of Providence and several additions to the Academy, both at Saint Mary-of-the-Woods.

 Date of death: May 14, 1856

-Place of burial: Church of the Immaculate Conception, Saint Mary-of-the-Woods.
+Place of burial: The Shrine of Saint Mother Theodore Guerin at Saint Mary-of-the-Woods.
 (A Celtic cross of stone memorializes Saint Mother Theodore’s former burial site in the Sisters of Providence Cemetery at Saint Mary-of-the-Woods.)

 Opening of the Cause for the Beatification and Canonization of Mother Theodore: Sept.
 8, 1909